kguptas/OpenBCI-RealityHack/README.md

          2. Navigate to **Varjo** (within XR Plugin Management) -> enable Opaque _(since we're not using mixed reality passthrough i.e. the Varjo XR-3)_

 ## Hardware
-* Our NeuroScent system provides multi-modal biofeedback with multi-sensory immersion via __vision__ (Varjo Aero HMD), __smell__ (Project Nebula).
+* Our NeuroScent system provides multi-modal biofeedback with multi-sensory immersion via __vision__ (Varjo Aero HMD) and __smell__ (Project Nebula).
 Below is a summarized outline of all of the hardware components:
  * Biofeedback – **OpenBCI Galea** *(which features PPG, EMG, EEG, EDA, EEG biosensors)*
     * In NeuroScent's current version *(as seen at MIT Reality Hack 2025)*, we only integrated **PPG** (heart rate), **EMG** (facial muscle movement), and **EEG** (non-invasive BCI with dry electrodes) – but the system's logic could be adapted to other sensing capaibilities
  * Vision – **Varjo Aero** *(VR-only head-mounted display)*
  * Smell – **Project Nebula** *(olfactory display as seen at IEEE VR 2024)*

 ### Olfactory Display Fabrication
-* Please view [this documentation](https://docs.google.com/document/d/1BrtnZrWLWDk0qlDV_beyICGC32R3iqAFLgKVBNhAAQE/edit?usp=sharing) that Ashley Neall created with the guidance of one of the Project Nebula authors.
-Project Nebula is a cartridge-based olfactory display project that was demoed at IEEE VR 2024.
+* Please view [this documentation](https://docs.google.com/document/d/1BrtnZrWLWDk0qlDV_beyICGC32R3iqAFLgKVBNhAAQE/edit?usp=sharing) that Ashley Neall created with the guidance of Sophie Villenave – one of the Project Nebula authors.
+Project Nebula is a cartridge-based olfactory display project that was demoed to Ashley at IEEE VR 2024.
 We also highly recommend to read through [this paper](https://hal.science/hal-03838757v1/file/Nebula_VRST_2022%20%281%29.pdf) from VRST 2022.
-* We recreated Project Nebula with limited supplies during the span of MIT Reality Hack 2025 _(which is a 3-day hackathon)_, so we suggest looking at the documentation above.
-We will add additional information (e.g. STL files, Arduino code, updated wiring diagram) soon!
+* We recreated Project Nebula with limited supplies during the span of MIT Reality Hack 2025 _(which is a 3-day hackathon)_, so we highly recommend looking at the documentation above.
+We will add additional information (e.g. STL files, Arduino code, updated wiring diagram) as soon as we can.

 ## Acknowledgements